VarSamLewis/unittestplus/ReadMe.md

 MIT License

 To-Do
-- [ ] Functions to compare function definitions and detect changes
 - [ ] Functions to rollback changes
 - [ ] Function to add custom metrics
+- [ ] Make definition more readable
 - [ ] Do more testing
-- [ ] definition
 - [ ] Add more examples and documentation
 - [ ] Prepare Your Package for PyPI
 - [ ] Generate PyPI API Token